losor2002/GreenBottle/README.md

 </p>

 <p align = "center">
-  Spring Boot Web App to sell
+  Spring Boot Web App to sell drinks in glass bottles and recycling glass bottles
   <br>
-  A project for selling drinks in glass bottles and recycling glass bottles
+  A project for
   <br>
   Software Engineering and Software Project Management
   <br>